HelpBot Assistant

 export class AppComponent implements OnInit {

-// Initialize the Dialog component target element.
+// Reference the Dialog element

 public onOpenDialog = (event: any): void => {